ouspg/ouspg.github.io/content/resources/archlinux/index.md

 Use [UTM](https://mac.getutm.app/).

-Download the `qcow2` image and extract it.
+Download the `qcow2` image.
+It does not have marked file extension.
-You need to create a dummy virtual machine at first (not emulation!), and then replace the empty virtual hard drive with the downloaded one.
+You need to create a dummy virtual machine at first (not emulation and not preconfigured!), and then replace the empty virtual hard drive with the downloaded one.

 The image is _UEFI_ bootable.